This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 You can see that this eventually ends in a total collapse.
 It's a living hell.

-In fact, if people stop cold turkey at this point, they can actually get seizures (glutamate's been ramped up and GABA function is offline).
+In fact, if people stop cold turkey at this point, they can actually get seizures (glutamate's been ramped up and GABA function is basically offline).

 Not to mention, terrible withdrawal effects and overwhelming anxiety or insomnia (probably the very things that the Ativan was prescribed for).